bozheng22/sit725-2021-t2-prac9/README.md

 Run the the server by using
   `npm run`

-Once the server is running, test it by acccessing the following URL: http://localhost:3000
+Once the server is running, test it by accessing the following URL: http://localhost:3000

 files in the repository